SeeuSim/DogeTTM-FrontEnd/README.md

 To-Do for Milestone 3:
 - Finish training our price prediction model and integrate it into our code.
+- Debug and finish our search bar feature.
 - Test different ML models (linear regression, CNN, RNN) and document their respective accuracy rates.
 - Optimise our fetch requests for NFT data for faster loadtime.
 - User authentication system and possibly a personal wallet